After Midnight (1927 film)

 After Midnight is a 1927 American silent drama film written and directed by Monta Bell.
 The film stars are Norma Shearer and Gwen Lee.
 A copy of After Midnight is housed in the Cinémathèque Française.

 Synopsis

-A story of New York's nightlife: Mary (Norma Shearer) is a cabaret hostess with a heart of gold and her sister Maizie (Gwen Lee) is a gold-digger with no heart.
+A story of New York's nightlife: Mary is a cabaret hostess with a heart of gold, and her sister Maizie is a gold-digger with no heart.